 More recently, a study done by the American Association for Cancer Research in 2016 concluded that body powder was significantly associated with the risk of ovarian cancer.
 Other diseases caused by talcum powder could be endometrial cancer, lung cancer, and mesothelioma.

-A 2014 study in the Journal of the National Cancer Institute, though, found no link between powder with talc and ovarian cancer.
+A 2014 study in the Journal of the National Cancer Institute found no link between powder with talc and ovarian cancer.
 The discrepancies in findings of all these studies could be caused by talc that contained trace amounts of asbestos, even after it became illegal.
 If you use talcum powder daily, air on the side of caution and consult a doctor.

 Products Containing Talc

 Even though there are conflicting opinions on talc’s dangers, there are plenty of talc products involved in lawsuits where victims claim they contracted mesothelioma and other cancers.
-The problem could be that factories don’t test all of their products as frequently as they should, and so asbestos could go undetected.
-Here are some of the products that could be harmful:
+The problem could be that factories don’t test all their products as frequently as they should, so asbestos could go undetected.

 - Shower-to-Shower